nhthung/leetcode/README.md

 # LeetCode
-A Collection of LeetCode problems and solutions.
+A collection of LeetCode problems and solutions.

-Everything not saved will be lost, same goes with learning.
+Everything not saved will be lost.